multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 Suppose we'd like to decode a `startPerformAction` event emitted by the [**multisig**](https://github.com/multiversx/mx-contracts-rs/tree/main/contracts/multisig) contract.

-Let's fetch [a previously-processed transaction](https://devnet-explorer.multiversx.com/transactions/05d445cdd145ecb20374844dcc67f0b1e370b9aa28a47492402bc1a150c2bab4), to serve as an example, and convert it to a [`TransactionOutcome`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/TransactionOutcome.html) (see above):
+Let's fetch [a previously-processed transaction](https://devnet-explorer.multiversx.com/transactions/05d445cdd145ecb20374844dcc67f0b1e370b9aa28a47492402bc1a150c2bab4), to serve as an example, and convert it to a [`TransactionOutcome`](https://multiversx.github.io/mx-sdk-js-core/v13/classes/TransactionOutcome.html) (see above why):

 ```
 const transactionOnNetworkMultisig = await apiNetworkProvider.getTransaction("05d445cdd145ecb20374844dcc67f0b1e370b9aa28a47492402bc1a150c2bab4");